Ruth-Ann Thorn

-Ruth-Ann Thorn is a Luiseño gallerist, art collector, art curator and documentary film maker from Vista California USA.
-She is known for promoting the Native Americans through Art, especially the Luisenos.
+Ruth-Ann Thorn is a Native American gallerist, art collector, art curator, and documentary filmmaker from Vista, California.
+She promotes Native Americans, especially Luiseños through art.

 Early life and education

-Thorn was born in San Francisco California to Henry Rodriguez (Native American Luiseno) who was a part of the American Indian Movement participating in the peaceful Occupation of Alcatraz in 1969, and Gloria Lee (Chinese and Dutch), an artist and women right activist, and they met in San Francisco during the Indian Relocation Act.
+Thorn was born in San Francisco California to Henry Rodriguez (Rincon Luiseno) who was a part of the American Indian Movement participating in the peaceful Occupation of Alcatraz in 1969, and Gloria Lee (Chinese/Dutch-American), an artist and women's rights activist, and they met in San Francisco during the Indian Relocation Act.
 When she was five her family moved to Portland and back to San Diego when she was twelve.
 She started working in restaurant business in her early 20s and admitted in Palomar College where she studied theater and art.
 She took admission in University of Hawaii for higher studies and worked at Hyatt Regency hotel in the Waikiki Beach area where she worked for five years.